 Vimeo is a US video service that launched in 2004 and specializes in artistically ambitious videos.
-It is therefore not surprising that the service was founded by filmmakers and directors, who wanted to provide a distribution platform for their work.
+It’s not surprising then, that the service was founded by filmmakers and directors, who wanted to provide a distribution platform for their work.
 For example, lots of impressive short videos, documentaries, and even music videos can be found on this platform.
 If you’re interested in independent production, Vimeo offers one of the highest quality YouTube alternatives.
-Vimeo has around 170 million viewers and 42 million of these are in the United States.
 Websites using this platform include marriott.com, gap.com, and thewirecutter.com.

-In addition, there are many video tutorials located in the help center that provide support when exporting from the most popular video editing programs – including QuickTime, Windows Live Movie Maker, and iMovie.
+In addition, there are many video tutorials located in the help center that provide support for using the platform.
 Vimeo speaks primarily to professional filmmakers, marketing managers, and artists.
 In turn, this means that many of this YouTube alternative’s main features have to be paid for.